kbarni/YOEO/README.md

 This project is based upon [PyTorch-YOLOv3](https://github.com/eriklindernoren/PyTorch-YOLOv3) and will continuously be modified to our needs.

+**The current fork dissociates the detection and segmentation databases**, so you can train on a different segmentation and detection dataset.

+It has been adapted to a vine desease detection dataset detailed here: [Tardif et al.: An expertized grapevine disease image database including five grape varieties focused on Flavescence dorée and its confounding diseases, biotic and abiotic stresses](https://www.data-in-brief.com/article/S2352-3409(23)00349-9/pdf) in: Data in Brief 48 (2023)

+***Note that this is a work in progress.***

 <img src="https://user-images.githubusercontent.com/15075613/131497667-c4e3f35f-db4b-4a53-b816-32dac6e1d85d.png" alt="example_image" height="150"/><img src="https://user-images.githubusercontent.com/15075613/131497744-e142c4ed-d69b-419a-96c3-39d871796081.png" alt="example_image" height="150"/><img src="https://user-images.githubusercontent.com/15075613/131498064-fc6545d9-8a1d-4953-a80b-52a3d2293c83.jpg" alt="example_image" height="150"/><img src="https://user-images.githubusercontent.com/15075613/131499391-e14a968a-b403-4210-b5f7-eb9be90a61db.png" alt="example_image" height="150"/>